 When recruiting paid staff and volunteers it is important to always follow the process outlined in the safer recruitment policy.
 This will ensure potential staff and volunteers are screened for their suitability to work with adults with care and support needs.

-This was written by Victoria Race.
-This policy will be reviewed annually and updated as necessary .
+This policy will be reviewed annually.